bernardosulzbach/dungeon/README.md

 - Properties file with ``git describe`` output to be used in the game.
 - Alignment system.
 (Killing good creatures make you evil.)
 - Trees.
+- Load hints from resource files.
+- A Command type for the commands, create an instance for every command and iterate through a list.
+- Store command help in the respective Command object.
+- Store aliases independently and let the player add and remove aliases.
+- Maps (a ``map`` command that prints an ASCII map of the locations the player already visited).
+- Creature will have an bloodAlcoholContent double variable (% by volume).
+- AttackAlgorithms will account for insobriety.
+- Implement a third coordinate to Point (z).
+- Implement dungeons (in z = -1).
+- Implement healing during sleep.
 - Harvesting.
 - Farming.
 (Gathering seeds, planting and harvesting.)
 - Factions.